 All relationships have different degrees of agreed-upon behaviors and dynamics.
 In healthy relationships, both parties demonstrate mutual respect and compassion for each other’s needs.
-In these dynamics, communication is clear, it feels safe to express concerns, and there is a sense of support and safety even if disagreement or conflict arises.
+Communication is clear, it feels safe to express concerns, and there is a sense of support and safety even when disagreement or conflict arises.

 With your addicted child, your relationship with him or her may feel tense, inconsistent, and even volatile.
-You may feel a variety of conflicting experiences: like you are walking on eggshells, the feeling of disconnection or blatant disrespect, and even the belief that nothing you say or do actually matters.
+You may experience a variety of conflicting feelings, including feelings of disconnection or blatant disrespect, feeling like nothing you say or do actually matters, or feeling like you have to walk on eggshells.
+If any of this resonates, it’s probably time to learn how to set boundaries with an addict.

-Healthy boundaries- which are the limits we set for ourselves and with our loved ones- are critical components in our relationships with our child struggling with substance use disorder or mental health disorders.
+Healthy boundaries—which are the limits we set for ourselves and our loved ones—are critical components in our relationships, especially if you have a child struggling with substance use disorder or mental health disorders.
+Keep reading for a handful of dos and don’ts for setting boundaries for addicts.

 Addiction, drug abuse, and alcohol abuse strap the sufferer financially, and many people suffering with substance use disorder who want help are unable to fund their own treatments.
 One of the greatest acts of love a parent can provide for his or her child struggling with substance abuse is the welcoming initiative towards treatment and addiction recovery.
 This can be through locating residential programs, support group meetings, family therapy, psychiatrists or therapists, alternative medications, or a sober living house.
 It can also mean providing financial assistance and support in funding these efforts.